 - Hepatitis C — up to one screening per year

-- HIV — up to three screenings per year
+- HIV — once per year or up to three screenings per pregnancy for those who are pregnant

 - Obesity — one initial screening